Apple needs more than apps to win over educators

-Earlier today, Apple announced a brand new iPad.
-It's has a 9.7-inch screen, an 8-megapixel rear camera, 10 hours of battery life, a front-facing FaceTime HD cam, an upgraded A10 Fusion chip plus support for Apple's Pencil.
+Earlier today, Apple announced a brand-new iPad.
+It has a 9.7-inch screen, an 8-megapixel rear camera, 10 hours of battery life, a front-facing FaceTime HD cam and an upgraded A10 Fusion chip plus support for Apple's Pencil.
 But the main talking point of today's iPad unveiling is the fact that it was done in a high school, in an education-themed event that was clearly focused on the classroom.
 The pitch: Schools should invest in iPads.

 At $299 (and $50 to $99 more if you want to get a compatible stylus), schools might not have the budget to get both a tablet and a traditional laptop for students.
 With the financial constraints of most public schools, they probably have to pick one of the two.
 And while Apple's case for the iPad as an educational tool is a strong one, laptops remain a more sensible option for most students.
 Which begs the question: Why hasn't Apple made a low-cost Macbook for education instead?